Making efforts to fill up vacancies, improve judicial infrastructure: CJI N V Ramana | Law-Order

 ''Law cannot be far from equity.
 It is important to project the human face of the judiciary whenever you have scope for invoking your discretion,'' he said.

-The judicial officers must sensitize themselves to different vulnerabilities of the parties, including minors, women and persons with disabilities who may have different requirements, and treat everyone with respect, he said.
+The judicial officers must sensitise themselves to different vulnerabilities of the parties, including minors, women and persons with disabilities who may have different requirements, and treat everyone with respect, he said.

 Highlighting the significant role played by the judicial officers in the Constitutional scheme of things, he said the officers should apply their mind independently on the materials presented before them.